 When do you need to have the implants removed?

-Some can have a different view on the way their body should look or should be treated.
 An implant that had the right role some years ago might not suit a person’s beliefs, lifestyle or appearance anymore.

 - Some women can develop symptoms of silicone toxicity or Breast Implant Illness.

 - Some women might just want to have smaller breasts.

 Sometimes implants were used to help with underdevelopment of the breasts, which was expressed as asymmetry at the time.
 In time, the breasts can develop with pregnancies, weight gain and ageing and the implants might not play a big role anymore.

 Before and After photos of Breast Implant Removal

 You can see Before and After pics of Breast Implant Removal when you visit the clinic.

 To see more Photos of Dr Carmen’s Breast Surgery work visit the Photos Page